yangpengchengstat/R-code-S4_Class-protein-clustering-based-on-data-integration-of-corum-and-inparanoid/README.md

 A machine learning-based approach to identify reliable gold standards for protein complex composition prediction.

 ![Small world analysis](smallworldanalysisfig.png)
+The program diagram above is an illustration of the small world analysis.
+The "Sim 92.5%" and "G dist 7.5%" are 95% and 5% which were used in the project.
 ---
 ## Introduction
 The project addresses a fundamental issue of using CORUM complexes as reference knowledge in evaluation of protein complex predictions.
 In plant cell extracts, co-fraction mass spectrometry (CFMS) data and some published literature indicated that fully assembled CORUM complexes rarely exist.
 Using inaccurate gold standards would result in a wrong validation dataset, misleading prediction models to unreliable predictions.
 To overcome this issue, we have developed machine learning approaches to identify a refined set of gold standards by integrating the information of CORUM and CFMS.
 I hope you and your reviewers find the.